-Program Co-directors: R. Edward Glatfelter (HASS Dean's Office), Main 333, (435) 797-1196, edwardg@hass.usu.edu; Jing Huang, Main 330C, (435) 797-0099, jhuang@hass.usu.edu
+Program Co-directors: R. Edward Glatfelter (HASS Dean's Office), Main 333, (435) 797-1196; Jing Huang, Main 330C, (435) 797-0099

 Major.
 To graduate with a BA degree in Asian Studies, students must complete a minimum of 27 credits approved by one of the Asian Studies program co-directors.
 The program must include a minimum of 9 credits selected from the Core Courses.
 Also, a minimum of 18 elective credits are required, which must include 8 credits chosen from the Asian Studies Electives, and 9 credits from the General Electives, selected after consultation with the Asian Studies program advisor.
 In addition to the core and elective courses, 16 credits of an Asian language are required for graduation.